NextronSystems/aurora-agent-manual/README.md

 * It works completely on-premises, no data leaves your network
 * It can be configured to use only a limited amount of resources

-We offer an enterprise and a “Lite” version, which is free of charge.
+We offer an enterprise and a "Lite" version, which is free of charge.
 The free version uses only the open source rule set, lacks comfort features and a central management.

 ## Getting Started